Avoiding Unnecessary Medical Tests and Misdiagnosis: A Patient's Guide

-Preparing for surgery can be nerve-wracking, but understanding what to expect on the day of your procedure can help ease your anxiety.
+Preparing for surgery does not have to be nerve-wracking, as understanding what to expect on the day of your procedure can help ease your anxiety.
 This beginner-friendly guide will walk you through the process, from arriving at the hospital to post-operative care.

 Typically, you'll be asked to arrive at the hospital about 2 hours before your scheduled surgery.
 A registered nurse will greet you and help you prepare for the procedure.
 You'll discuss your medical history, current medications, and the details of your surgery with your medical team.